accountisgod1/Python-RPG/SECURITY.md

 ## Security Issues

 There are many security issues with this script as it is vulnerable to attacks.
-Expect one of the files to be corrupted.
+Expect one of the file to be corrupted.